THE FAILED OBAMACARE ROLL OUT HAS JEOPARDIZED A GREAT DEAL.

 Senator Bernie Sanders' office issued the following today:

+terrorism.
 “The NSA today is out of control and we need strong legislation to rein them in.
 In a free society, the government does not collect data on tens of millions of people, 99.999 percent of them having nothing to do with terrorism,” Bernie said.
 “We must be vigilant in protecting the American people from terrorism, but we can do that without taking away the constitutional and privacy rights which make us a free nation.”
+As a member of the House, Bernie in 2001 voted against the so-called USA Patriot Act.
+As a senator, he voted against renewing the law in 2006 and 2007.
+Earlier this year, he introduced the Restore Our Privacy Act, legislation to put strict limits on the intelligence agencies. |

-Video Watch an interview on MSNBC
+Watch an interview on MSNBC | |

-Read Read more about Bernie's Restore Our Privacy bill
+Read more about Bernie's Restore Our Privacy

 RECOMMENDED: "Iraq snapshot"